 Texas Rules of the Road

 To maintain order on the road, rules must be implemented for people to follow.
 Road signs and signals are placed to remind drivers of these rules; however, it is ultimately up to the driver to know how to follow the guidelines and rules of the road.
 Obeying the speed limit, stopping at stoplights, and following regulatory and warning signs are crucial, but there are many other road rules that drivers must abide by as well.
 Below you will find a wealth of knowledge on Texas road rules that go beyond your basic speed limit and stop sign regulations.
-These rules and many more are covered in our Texas adult drivers ed course.
+These rules and many more are covered in our adult driver education course.

 Fundamental Texas Road Rules